 Zoloft: Hale says about 15 percent of breastfeeding moms are taking an antidepressant, and Zoloft is considered the best choice by many experts, since not much of the drug passes into mom’s milk.

-Check out other Breastfeeding.com articles to read more about the following medications:
+Check out our other breastfeeding articles to read more about the following medications:

 Blood pressure medication